ibm-cloud-docs/codeengine/cmd_defs.md

 You must be within the context of a [project](#cli-project) before you use `build` commands.

+For more information about working with builds, see [Building a container image](/docs/codeengine?topic=codeengine-build-image).

 You can use either `build` or `bd` in your `build` commands.
 To see CLI help for the `build` commands, run `ibmcloud ce build -h`.
 {: tip}